rachitkakkar/python/manim_projects/README.md

 # manim_projects
 A collection of various projects made using 3Blue1Brown's Manim animation engine.
 Corresponding videos (with added music) can be seen in the `videos` folder.

+Originally intended to be short videos for a YouTube channel.